xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5-vs-claude2-vs-gpt-4.md

 🔥 Check results yourself: [GPT-3.5](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE_SECURITY.md), [Claude 2](https://github.com/xvnpw/ai-nutrition-pro-design-claude2/blob/main/ARCHITECTURE_SECURITY.md), [GPT-4](https://github.com/xvnpw/ai-nutrition-pro-design-gpt4/blob/main/ARCHITECTURE_SECURITY.md) and let me know what you think about experiment!

-## Summary

-I have tested 3 the most important LLMs for capabilities in doing threat modeling.
-All of them gave good results when asked about most important threats. **GPT-4** is most promising in tuning for particular real-life needs.
-Because it can understand assumptions and connect them to threats.
-It will not create threat about SQL Injection if informed that this threat is already mitigated elsewhere.

 [Code](https://github.com/xvnpw/ai-threat-modeling-action) used in this experiment is published on github.

 ---